The new undergraduate program form is available on the Provost’s Forms Page.

-Subsequent stages of the approval process for new degree programs (not required for new minors or concentrations) are carried out by the Associate Vice President for Academic Affairs (AVPAA) for Curriculum and Instruction.
+Subsequent stages of the approval process for new degree programs (not required for new minors or concentrations) are carried out by the Associate Provost for Academic Programs and Assessment.
 These actions include review by the President, the Academic Program Planning (APP) committee of the Board of Trustees, and the full Board of Trustees who pass a resolution approving the program.
 (New minors or concentrations are presented to the APP only as information items with no Board action taken.)
-The AVPAA forwards new degree programs for review and comment throughout the state's higher education community.
-After a 30-day review period, the program is submitted to the Academic Issues Committee (AIC) of the New Jersey Presidents' Council.
+The AVPAA forwards new degree programs for review and comment throughout the state’s higher education community.
+After a 30-day review period, the program is submitted to the Academic Issues Committee (AIC) of the New Jersey Presidents’ Council.

 The New Jersey Presidents’ Council communicates its approval of new degree programs via written minutes of the meeting at which the program was considered.
 If the Council determines that the program is unduly expensive, duplicates existing programs elsewhere in the state or is beyond the mission of the institution, it is referred to the New Jersey Commission on Higher Education for the final administrative decision.